sirmatel/sirmatel.github.io/_posts/blog/2019-03-06-implement_NMPC_MPCTools.md

   nav: "blog"
 ---

-In this post we will attempt to create nonlinear model predictive control (MPC) code in MATLAB using MPCTools.
+In this post we will attempt to create nonlinear model predictive control (MPC) code for the regulation problem (i.e., keeping the state at a fixed equilibrium) in MATLAB using MPCTools.
 We will need MATLAB (version R2015b or higher), <a href="https://bitbucket.org/rawlings-group/octave-mpctools/overview" style="color: #2d5a8c">MPCTools</a>[^Risbeck2016] (a free Octave/MATLAB toolbox for nonlinear MPC), and <a href="https://web.casadi.org/" style="color: #2d5a8c">CasADi</a>[^Andersson2018] (version 3.1 or higher) (a free Python/MATLAB toolbox for nonlinear optimization and numerical optimal control).
 MPCTools calls <a href="https://projects.coin-or.org/Ipopt" style="color: #2d5a8c">Ipopt</a>[^Waechter2006] for solving the resulting nonlinear optimization problems.
 You can download the code created in this post here: <a href="https://sirmatel.github.io/assets/files/implement_NMPC_MPCTools.m" style="color: #2d5a8c">implement_NMPC_MPCTools.m</a>.

 We consider the following nonlinear MPC formulation: